Previous: “Architectural Features and Building Styles”

 Citizenship and Social Mobility

-Civic Euergetism (Benefactors) and Public Works
+Civic Euergetism and Public Works

 A hallmark of Gerasa’s governance was the system of euergetism—civic benefactions by wealthy citizens who funded public buildings and services in exchange for honor and prestige.
 This mechanism bridged political administration and urban development.